Calamus essential oil is available in three forms:

 Aromatherapy and Subtle Energy Techniques: Calamus is useful for any type of spiritual/intuitive work, bringing information directly from the seventh chakra to the sixth chakra, where the mind can understand the information, and to the fifth chakra for communication.

-Lotus Garden Botanicals states the best-suited use for calamus is in perfume or spiritual holy anointing oils.
+Lotus Garden Botanicals: The best-suited use for calamus is in perfume or spiritual holy anointing oils.